open/close all folders

 - Ship Tease: With Kim.

 - Suicide by Cop / Thanatos Gambit: He asked for Ulong to vote him off after rolling his ankle on a coconut in the middle of the night.
 It's debatable whether he actually quit or not, because he genuinely believed that his injury made him of no further use to his tribe.
+This game-ending injury ultimately sealed Ulong's fate after the tribe made the ill-fated decision to vote out their only other strong player Jolanda at the first Tribal Council.

 - The Ace: She's an accomplished athlete in Real Life, and showed off her track skills by winning one of the two individual immunity necklaces during the first day (the other being Ian).